strohne/volker/README.md

 ## Installation

-As with all other packages you’ll have to install the package and load the library first.
+As with all other packages you’ll have to install the package first.
 You can install the development version from GitHub using remotes:

     if (!require(remotes)) { install.packages("remotes") }
     remotes::install_github("strohne/volker")